rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 Rebecca:

-: I just wrote a blog post recently about an update on a post that I wrote three years ago, and it was kind of amazing how much had changed in three years.
-I think that three years is an interesting timescale to sync on because that lets some of the stuff shake out.
+: I just wrote [a blog post](http://rmurphey.com/blog/2015/03/23/a-baseline-for-front-end-developers-2015/) recently about an update on a post that I wrote three years ago, and it was kind of amazing how much had changed in three years.
+I think that three years is an interesting timescale to think on because that lets some of the stuff shake out.
 We can talk about this stuff showing up, but the fact is I’m still dealing with IE8, at least for a couple more months.
 So in three years, here’s hoping I won’t be.
 What are we going to take